Ajit1279/GCP_Learning/20240316_BigDataAnalytics/240420_BigQuery/240427_CreateRoutines/Routines_Readme.md

     - You can create, drop, and manipulate tables, as well as invoke other stored procedures on the underlying table.
     - To call the procedure, use the CALL statement: CALL mydataset.create_customer();
     - To call system procedure qualify it with BQ e.g. CALL BQ.REFRESH_MATERIALIZED_VIEW;
-    - Please refer this [PySpark tutorial](https://github.com/Ajit1279/GCP_Learning/blob/main/20240316_BigDataAnalytics/240420_BigQuery/240519_Console/Error_BQ_PySpark_Readme.md) for details.
+    - Please refer this [PySpark tutorial](https://github.com/Ajit1279/GCP_Learning/blob/main/20240316_BigDataAnalytics/240420_BigQuery/240519_Console/Error_BQ_PySpark_Readme.md) for implementation details.